ropensci/osmdata/README.md

 ### Data Formats

-An overpass query constructed with the `opq()` and `add_osm_feature()` functionsis then sent to the [overpass server](https://overpass-turbo.eu) to request data.
+An overpass query constructed with the `opq()` and `add_osm_feature()` functions is then sent to the [overpass server](https://overpass-turbo.eu) to request data.
 These data may be returned in a variety of formats, currently including: